karmaniverous/entity-client-dynamodb/.stan/system/stan.todo.md

   assert ScanIndexForward=false emission.

 - Amendment: Fixed discriminant narrowing in addFilterCondition, switched to helper aliases in QueryBuilder, and completed ergonomics method surface.

+- Lint: resolved no-unnecessary-condition in QueryBuilder resets by guarding params presence in resetProjection and removing optional chaining in resetAllProjections (keys are known from Object.keys()).